Kickboxing match in Bangkok leads to spike in infections

 "We were squeezed against each other.
 Normally the place isn't that crowded," said Suwan Jitpinit, who traveled from his hometown in Sukhothai province, a 420-kilometer (260-mile) drive.

-"At other regular events, there would be about 1,500 to 2,000 people in the stadium but because this was a special match, there were many more people," recalled the 37-year-old boxing critic.
+"At other regular events, there would be about 1,500 to 2,000 people in the stadium but because this was a special match, there were many more people," recalled the 37-year-old boxing writer.
 He stayed in Bangkok for a match at another stadium before going home on March 10.

 On the drive home, he began to feel feverish and was shivering so much he had to ask someone else to drive.
 When he arrived that evening, he went to a local hospital and was diagnosed with tonsillitis.
 Not feeling any better three days later, he sought help from a bigger hospital in nearby Phitsanulok.